 Stop at the Visitor Center

 After paying the fee, or showing your pass, head to the visitor center and check in with a ranger or park volunteer.
 This is your opportunity to talk to the experts!
 We always ask about trail conditions and see if they have specific trail recommendations.
-This is also a good chance to get the most current information on parks conditions or any other potential restrictions.
+This is also a good chance to get the most current information on park conditions or any other potential restrictions.

 Also at the visitor center, you’ll generally find a park film and exhibits.
-This is where you really learn about the area, it’s history, geology and anything else that is important about the park.
+This is where you really learn about the area, its history, geology and anything else that is important about the park.

 Finally, be sure you get the official park brochure when you pay the entrance fee or at the visitor center.
 The brochure will include a map and basic information on the park.
-Some of the bigger parks will also have a printed “newspaper” or other guide.
+Some of the bigger parks will also have a printed “newspaper” or other brochures.
 Check these for answers to any questions you have before asking a ranger!

 National Park Etiquette